 All women with a history of diabetes (type 1, type 2 and gestational) during pregnancy will be advised in the postnatal period of the importance of planning future pregnancies and ensuring that their diabetes is well controlled before they get pregnant.
 All Health and Social Care Trusts have pre-pregnancy diabetes clinics in place to assist women with this.
-All women with diabetes should be made aware of the website www.womenwithdiabetes.net
+All women with diabetes should he made aware of the website www.diabetes.org.uk/guideto-diabetes/life-with-diabetes/